Cookware

 easily adaptable to a wide range of temperatures, takes up little storage space

 and can go straight from the freezer to the oven.
-It is a fairly new product
+It is a fairly new

-material that can be used in the oven, microwave, and freezer.
-The silicone
+silicone material that can be used in the oven, microwave, and freezer.
+The

-label to pick the best silicone bakeware that suits the type of cooking you'll
+the label to pick the best silicone bakeware that suits the type of cooking you'll

 be doing.
 Most silicone cookware can go from the freezer to use in the oven up